Temperature Overloads in Power Grids Under Uncertainty: a Large Deviations Approach: Numerics

-We notice that reducing the target probability from $10^{-4}$ to $10^{-7}$ causes the capacity regions to shrink considerably, in particular the current region $\mathcal{\tilde{R}}^{(c)}_{\eps,p}$.
-In section \ref{sec: 14bus neighbors} this phenomenon was not as significant.
-Figure \ref{fig:14bus apartb} shows that for a target probability of $p=10^{-7}$ the lower bound region $\mathcal{\tilde{R}}^{(t,\tau,LB)}_{\eps,p}$ is more than two times bigger than the current region, and the Taylor region $\mathcal{\tilde{R}}^{(t,\tau,TL)}_{\eps,p}$ is approximately two times bigger than $\mathcal{\tilde{R}}^{(t,\tau,LB)}_{\eps,p}$.
-It is thus clear how temperature-based constraints allow for more power injected, with respect to current-based constraints, while keeping the probability of overload below a fixed target.
+In particular, Figure \ref{fig:14bus apartb} shows that for $p=10^{-7}$ the lower bound region $\Rlb$ is more than two times bigger than $\Rcur$, and the Taylor region $\Rtaylor$ is approximately two times bigger than $\Rlb$.
+This result suggests that for small target probabilities, the temperature-based approach yields a significative capacity gain.